-As discussed above, the goal in the modeling is to predict each individual's decision to not work, work entirely at home, work part-time, work full-time and telecommute, work full-time and commute five times per week, or work a compressed schedule full-time.
-In this section, we propose binary, multinomial, and nested structures to model this decision.
+As discussed above, the goal of the modeling is to predict each individual's decision to not work, work entirely at home, work part-time, work full-time and telecommute, work full-time and commute five times per week, or work a compressed schedule full-time.
+These decisions could be modeled separately using binary logit, or jointly using multinomial or nested logit.

-2.1 Binary model structures
+Binary model structures

-To begin the modeling effort, four simple binary logit models are estimated.
-Here, we are examining the factors that influence what we see as fundamental decisions: to work or not to work; to work part-time or full-time; to fully commute or partially (or not) commute; and, to work some or completely at home or completely out-of-home.
-Table 4 describes how each of the six primary choices is combined to form each of the binary choices.
+To begin the modeling effort, four simple binary logit models were estimated.
+Here, we were examining the factors that influence what we see as fundamental decisions: to work or not to work; to work part-time or full-time; to fully commute or partially (or not) commute; and, to work some or completely at home versus completely out-of-home.
+For each of these models, the six primary choice categories were collapsed into two categories.